abynox/ShockAlarmApp/README.md

 A powerfull app for controling [OpenShock](https://openshock.org/) shockers and setting alarms with custom tones.

-A lite web version can be found [here](https://computerelite.github.io/ShockAlarmApp/)
+A web version (for IOS, Windows, ...) can be found [here](https://computerelite.github.io/ShockAlarmApp/).

 # Features
 ShockAlarm is a powerful tool for controlling your Shockers via OpenShock.
 It allows you to fully manage your shockers, logs, shares, hubs, and share links.